veltman/mapstarter/README.md

 Who is this NOT for?
 --------------------

-People who want to edit their geodata.
-This currently doesn't have any editing features, it assumes your data is pretty much ready to go.
+People who want to edit their data a lot.
+This lets you edit the attribute table, but if you want to do bulk, spreadsheet-style editing, you're going to have a bad time.
 See **Other tools and resources** below for some tools for this.

 People who want to make Google Maps-style tile maps that you can slip and slide around.
 This is meant for more focused maps that ignore the world at large.
 Think election maps.
 See **Other tools and resources** below for some tools for tile maps.